 The other year I was given a bottle of wine as a gift in a simple fabric bag.
 Yes I’ve seen those pretty all dolled up fabric wine bags, but this was a simple but very nice fabric bag. …a bag that I could envision storing wine bottles on my boat!

 A trip to the fabric shop and I selected two flannel fabrics, offering a little more padding for the storage.
 Why get one pattern when you can get one pattern for your light wine (rose, white, champagne etc) and one for your red wines.
 I selected a lighter pattern for my light wine and a canadian goose pattern for my red wines. …a later project will be find another pattern for hard alcohol.
 Different patterns may seem excessive, but when you’re looking down into your wine storage, at least this way you can quickly identify the lights wines and the reds.

 Never having sewn a wine bag before I browsed the internet for a quick how to for ideas on how to sew it.
 I found a site a blog post that liked that made a square box at the bottom.
 They had sewn a fancy two layered wine bag which was no interest to me, but I liked the basic design.

 Wanting a wine bag that was both somewhat stylish but also practical, I decided to add a drawstring at the top.
 This way had the option to draw it in at the top.
-I considered buying the spring loaded x, but in the end just went with tying a knot.
+I considered buying the spring loaded clip, but in the end just went with tying a knot.
 It seemed excessive to buy a spring loaded for each wine bag when I wasn’t sure if it was really necessary.

-I experimented with different sizes, but in the end preferred the bag pattern to be 14” by 18”.
+I experimented with different sizes, but in the end preferred the wine bag pattern to be 14” by 18”.
 This allows for some seam allowances and some give in the bag for a bottle of champagne per say ; )